Helping people enjoy a safer place to live, work, and drive.

 I've made countless others, but that one was a big one.

-After spending years of providing all the education material to groups, muncipalities, police forces, home owners and businesses all for free, I began to realize the technology was a small part of the real obstacle.
+I then spent years providing all the education material to groups, muncipalities, police forces, home owners and businesses all for free.

 Dozens and dozens of times I would start to help people who were interested in getting their security improved.
-This was all for free so we could build up proof how revolutionary this system was.
+We needed to build up proof how revolutionary this system was.

 Others would have a security company or friend talk them out of what our recommendations were.